AlzPatz/yak2d-docs-content/articles/coordinatesystems.md

 ## Viewports
 [Viewports](xref:uid_viewports) are used to define rectangular [render areas](xref:uidglossary#RenderArea) of a [RenderTarget](xref:uid_rendertargets).

-Viewport position and size are defined in pixel units and use [window space](xref:uid_coordinatesystems#window-space) axes.
+Viewport position and size are defined in pixel units and use [window space](xref:uid_coordinatesystems#window-space) coordinates.

 ## Texture Coordinates

 **yak2D** texture coordinates are origin top-left and do not change across any graphics API backends.
-This is the same as used in Direct3D, Vulkan and Metal APIs, and is the same origin and axes directions as [window space](xref:uid_coordinatesystems#window-space).
+This is the same as used in Direct3D, Vulkan and Metal APIs, and is the coordinate system as [window space](xref:uid_coordinatesystems#window-space).

 **Note:** When writing shaders for a [CustomVeldrid](xref:Yak2D.ICustomVeldrid) [RenderStage](xref:uid_renderstages), the user is responsible for accounting for the backend differences between graphics APIs.